MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/comboboxhelper_keepinteriorcornerssquareproperty.md

 ## -description

-Identifies the [KeepInteriorCornersSquare](comboboxhelper_keepinteriorcornerssquare.md) dependency property.
+Identifies the KeepInteriorCornersSquare dependency property. **Not implemented.**

 ## -property-value

-The identifier for the [KeepInteriorCornersSquare](comboboxhelper_keepinteriorcornerssquare.md) dependency property.
+The identifier for the KeepInteriorCornersSquare dependency property.

 ## -remarks

 ## -see-also

 ## -examples